Pollito Dev

 If I’m dying, it won’t be in Argentina.

-Devsu: an American IT Staff Augmentation company
+Devsu: An American IT Staff Augmentation Company

 But beggars can’t be choosers, so I did my best in every step and… got the job